Not my core area, but I need a landing page to refer to because this is coming up in conversations a lot at the moment.

 - Variational Autoencoders for Collaborative Filtering (Liang et al. 2018)

-This is moving fast.
+This area is moving fast, especially recently.
 I have the suspicion that the neural network methods are speciating at the moment.
-Also, filtering based on monitoring the brains of subjects is not mentioned (Davis III, Spapé, and Ruotsalo 2021).

 Ben Lorica in Questioning the Efficacy of Neural Recommendation Systems interviews Paolo Cremonesi and Maurizio Ferrari Dacrema, who are the authors of some recent review papers (Dacrema, Cremonesi, and Jannach 2019; Dacrema et al. 2021).